hayshin/ai-chat-react/README.md

 - **AI Models**: Update `lib/openai.ts` to use different GPT models
 - **UI Components**: Extend or modify components in `components/` directory

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and ensure code quality
-5. Submit a pull request

 ## Security Considerations